zambon/dashdb-offline-install/README.md

     docker exec -it dashDB setpass <NEW_PASSWORD>
     ```

-1. Access the web console.
+1. IBM dashDB Local is ready for use.

     ```
     URL:      https://<LAB_SERVER_IP_ADDRESS>:8443